ahmed-osama-saad/swift-protobuf/README.md

 github "apple/swift-protobuf" ~> 1.0
 ```

-Run `carthage update` and drag `SwiftProtobuf.framework` into your Xcode.project.
+Run `carthage update` and drag `SwiftProtobufAlias.framework` into your Xcode.project.

 # Quick Start

 Once you have installed the code generator, used it to
 generate Swift code from your `.proto` file, and
-added the SwiftProtobuf library to your project, you can
+added the SwiftProtobufAlias library to your project, you can
 just use the generated types as you would any other Swift
 struct.